 We are a dedicated group of sex educators, building on our collective experience and knowledge gained from years of creating, testing, and refining training and tools designed to support our educators and community partners to effectively meet young people’s sex education needs.

-Tailored to the way you want to learn, based on our extensive experience – a 20+ year sex education history delivering training and technical assistance – these short courses are designed to build your knowledge and skill to deliver education on a specific topic.
-A combination of in-person and virtual modalities, with medical accuracy ensured through involvement of a staff physician and external subject matter experts, will give you a well-rounded foundation to teach young minds.
+We have created engaging eLearning to ignite your passion to teach comprehensive sex education!
+Tailored to the way you want to learn, these short courses are designed to build your knowledge and skill to deliver education on specific topics.
+A combination of virtual instructor-led and self-directed modalities, with medical accuracy throughout, will give you a well-rounded foundation to teach young minds.